TheNextGuy32/soil-scape/README.md

 # Soil-Scape

-The Soil-Scape is a simulation libary that models Earth-like plate tectonics and plate genetics.
+The Soil-Scape is a simulation libary that models Earth-like plate tectonics and plant genetics.

+## Getting Started

 ### Installing

 ```
 npm install soil-scape
 ```
-## Getting Started
+### Using

 To begin working with Soil-Scape, first we require the module.
 ```